pkic/pqccm/README.md

 What the PQCCM do:
 * collect and aggregate information on PQC capabilities across the cybersecurity landspace (vendors, software, hardware, etc..)

-What the PQCCM don't do:
+What the PQCCM doesn't do:
 * review, vet, verify or test implementations or interoperability
 * source code review, formal review of algorithms, etc.
 * provide information, documentation or any recommended usage of Post Quantum Cryptography